The Top 10 Things to do in Kefalonia for Adventure Lovers

 4) Explore Drogarati Cave

-Top Tip: Plan this into your Kefalonia itinerary early or late in the day as you might have the cave to yourself.
-There are several steep steps down and back up, so please consider if you have mobility issues.
+Top Tip: For a more private visit, try to plan this into your itinerary early or late in the day.
+Just remember that there are several steep steps down and back up, so consider if you have any mobility issues before going.

 5) Spot the Loggerhead Sea turtles in Argostini Harbour